anwarmamat/cmsc330spring21/project4b/README.md

 ### Running Mutop

 If you do have a working parser and lexer, you can run them and your interpreter together in *mutop* (Micro-utop), a version of `utop` for MicroCaml.
-Run the command `dune exec bin/mutop.bc` in your terminal or use the shell script `./mutop.sh` to start the mutop toplevel.
+Run the command `dune exec bin/mutop.exe` in your terminal or use the shell script `bash mutop.sh` to start the mutop toplevel.
 The toplevel uses your implementations for `parse_mutop` and `eval_mutop` to execute MicroCaml expressions.
 Here is an example of its use:

 ![Mutop Example](assets/ex.gif)